x-adi/simple-calc/README.md

 # Keep in mind

 - Only decimals (1.99, 2.8 etc) and integers (-12, 3, 100 etc) are allowed.
-- Fractions (23/4, 33/5), blank spaces and special characters ( , @#$% etc) and alphabets (a-x, A-Z) are not allowed.
+- Fractions (23/4, 33/5), blank spaces and special characters ( , @#$% etc) and alphabets (a-z, A-Z) are not allowed.
 Entering this will result in crashing of the app.

 Any suggestions are welcome.